Notes – Analysis and Interpretation of the Poems (subject matter, themes, quotes)

 What subjects do the poems address?
 Travel, transience, loneliness, the human condition.

 How do they connect to reportage?
-They are spare and attentive, close to the author’s reporterly sensibility.
+They are spare and attentive, close to the author’s sensibility as a reporter.

 See also